elastic/geneve/tests/reports/documents_from_rules-9.3.md

 * GitHub Exfiltration via High Number of Repository Clones by User
 * High Number of Closed Pull Requests by User
 * High Number of Egress Network Connections from Unusual Executable
-* High Number of Okta Device Token Cookies Generated for Authentication
 * High Number of Protected Branch Force Pushes by User
 * Kubernetes Creation or Modification of Sensitive Role
 * Kubernetes Potential Endpoint Permission Enumeration Attempt Detected